Dentsu shares slide on Olympics cancellation fears

-TOKYO, Feb 26 (Reuters) - Dentsu Group Inc's 4324.T shares fell 2% in morning trading on Wednesday, with Japan's largest ad agency seen as a proxy for the chances of the Olympic Games in Tokyo being cancelled due to the coronavirus epidemic.
+TOKYO, Feb 26 (Reuters) - Dentsu Group Inc's 4324.T shares fell 2% in morning trading on Wednesday, with the spread of the coronavirus raising worries that the Olympic Games in Tokyo will be cancelled and bring pain for Japan's largest ad agency.

-The spreading virus has roiled global markets as investors worry about its economic impact.
+The virus epidemic has roiled global markets as investors worry about its economic impact.
 Japan's benchmark index .N225 was down 1%.

+Dentsu is deeply involved in the planning and operation of the upcoming games and had been anticipating a big boost to its earnings as Japan Inc ramps up advertising spending ahead of the once-in-a-generation event.

+Officials have denied the Olympics will be postponed or cancelled.
+But Tokyo has been forced to postpone training for volunteers, with large scale events such as the Tokyo Marathon halted altogether.

 (Reporting by Sam Nussey; Editing by Muralikumar Anantharaman)